 How to Treat Angelfish that are Lying at the Bottom?

-As you have noticed, angelfish that frequent the lower sections of the tank could mean that the fish is suffering from several reasons.
+As you have noticed, angelfish that frequent the lower sections of the tank could mean that the fish is suffering for several reasons.
 If you wish your fish to stop sitting at the bottom, I suggest taking the following steps:

 1. Improving Water Conditions